logicalclocks/maggy/docs/hpo/strategies.md

 ### Bayesian Optimization

-WIth Bayesian Optimization (BO), the HPs are chosen based on the space of the HPs.
+WIth Bayesian Optimization (BO), the hparams are chosen based on the space of the hparams.
-In order to do that, the algorithm infer a function of the HPs in order to optimize the cost function of a given model.
+In order to do that, the algorithm infer a function of the hparams in order to optimize the cost function of a given model.

 There are two different BO methods available in Maggy, namely Gaussian Process (GP) and Tree Parzen Estimators (TPE).
 The GP is a tool used to infer the value of a function in which predictions follow a normal distribution.